cassiohg/riobus-report-server/README.md

 <br>
 <h3>REST API functionalities</h3>

+parameters formats:

+* dates: 2016-07-07T12:21:00
+* latitude or longitude: -22.3456778
+ * lat1 and lng1 correspond to the rectangle's bottom left vertex
+ * lat2 and lng2 correspond to the rectangle's top right vertex

 Return registers sample that are over a given speed limit inside a rectangle between a date interval

     method: GET